akveo/nebular/docs/articles/concept-ui-kit.md

 # Nebular Components

-Nebular Components is a list of essential pure Angular components allowing you to quickly create a new page filled with essential structure.
+Nebular Components is a list of pure Angular components allowing you to quickly create a new page filled with essential structure.

 Here's a list of Nebular components: